wallandteen/youtube-video-speed-booster/README.md

 - Adds speed options up to 5× in the player menu
 - Cycle speeds with **Shift+>** and **Shift+<**
+- Displays the current speed as an on-screen toast when using hotkeys

 ## Installation